kwertyops/byte-of-python/src/while.md

 We rolled a 2
 We rolled a 2
 We rolled a 5
-We rolled a 6 and it took 5 rolls.
+We rolled a 6.
+It took 5 rolls.
 ```
 </td>
 </tr>